dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

 To prevent race conditions between stacks use Ouputs/export and ImportValue, this will cause a dependency/wait to occur.
 This also helps in creating a stack that needs something to exist but the "base" stack was never created.

 +++

+Stacks can take a while to complete, particularly if there are numerous dependencies, use `wait` to allow creations to occur in parallel and save time

++++